cesek-navisys/backend-demo/libs/backend-libs/entities/README.md

-# shared-data-entities
+# backend-libs-entities

 This library was generated with [Nx](https://nx.dev).

 ## Building

-Run `nx build shared-data-entities` to build the library.
+Run `nx build backend-libs-entities` to build the library.

 ## Architecture